jinkwon14/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Applying a *Naked Twins* method once to the sudoku board eliminate possible occurances of a pair of values from a number of boxes on a sudoku board.
-After such values are eliminated, more values in other parts of the board may be eliminated by the Naked Twins (or other) method.
-This is exactly the application of constraint propagation: enforcing a constraint in one part of the board introduces new constraints in other parts of the board.
+A: Applying the *Naked Twins* method once to the sudoku board eliminate possible occurrences of a pair of values from a remote part of sudoku board.
+After such values are eliminated, more values in other parts of the board may fall under the conditions of the Naked Twins(or other) method and be further eliminated.
+This is exactly the application of constraint propagation: enforcing a constraint in one part of the board introduce new constraints in other parts of the board.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: Diagonal sudoku problem introduces an additional constraint to consider.
-This is beneficial for the constraint propagation in solving sudoku because now more values fall under the constraint(or conditions to be eliminated) of each elimination method, therefore more values are eliminated, and in turn more constrains are introduces in other parts of the board (TODO: graph substantiating this point).
+A: Diagonal Sudoku problem introduces an additional constraint to consider.
+This is beneficial in terms of using constraint propagation for solving sudoku puzzle because now more values fall under the constraints(or conditions to be eliminated) of each elimination method.
+Therefore more values are eliminated, and in turn, more constraints are introduced in other parts of the board (TODO: graph substantiating this point).

 ### Install